Deir Abu Mash'al: History

 are rock-cut steps.
 On the east, quarries and two tanks, rock-cut, but roofed in with masonry.
 One measured 20 feet by 12 feet."
 Modern opinion is that the remains are from a major Byzantine monastery, which had a Crusader tower added to it.

 Sherds from the Mamluk era have also been found here.

+Approximately one kilometer southeast of the village lies the large ruin called Khirbet Artabba, situated atop a hill.
+Uncovered by village residents, the site includes remnants including fortifications, architectural features, ritual baths, storage pits, and the entrances to five large cisterns.
+Archaeologist Dvir Raviv, drawing comparisons with other forts from the Second Temple Period and considering potsherds dating back to the Hellenistic and Early Roman periods, proposed that the site was constructed by Simon Thassi, the final leader of the Maccabean revolt.
+The site seems to have been deserted in the later days of Herod.